zuozhenggh/learning-library/developer-library/microservices-with-converged-db/observability/observability.md

 This lab will show you can trace microservice activity using Jaeger.

-Estimated lab Time - 20 minutes
+Estimated lab Time - 25 minutes

   -   Install and configure Grafana, Prometheus, Loki, Promtail, and Jaeger
   -   Understand single-pane-of glass unified observability using Grafana to analyze metrics, logs, and tracing of the microservices architecture across the applicaiotn and Oracle database tier.

-## Task 1: Install software
+## Task 1: Install and configure observability software as well as metrics and log exporters

 1. Run the install script to install Prometheus, Loki, Promtail, Jaeger, and Grafana